kkumardvm/Demo/README.md

 # Demo
-#This only for personal use of Test
+#This is only for the personal use
 #added new branch name Test
 #
 #